 Happy New Year!
-Now let’s talk resolutions.
-It’s definitely not too late to look closely at how you want to live your life in the coming months.
-But if we step back for a moment, how many of those admirable resolutions have you actually kept in past years?
+Whatever the last year threw at you, you’re right here right now.
+Despite the pandemic or perhaps because of it, it’s definitely worth taking a closer look at how you want to live your life in the coming months.
+But before we dive in, let’s consider how many of those admirable resolutions have you actually kept in past years.

 If the answer is a wistful, “not many” or “none” or “what do you mean kept?”, then you’re very good company.
 Research suggests that only 10-20% of the population actually are successful in keeping their resolutions alive and well past the first month or so of the new year.